mesosphere-backup/dcos-docker/README.md

 It is possible to run DC/OS Docker on hosts without systemd.
 Set the variable `MESOS_SYSTEMD_ENABLE_SUPPORT` to `false` to disable systemd on the host.
 This changes a Mesos setting and is not supported by DC/OS.
-On non-Linux hosts this is the default setting.

 ## Troubleshooting